appsquickly/typhoon/README.md

 * <a href="https://github.com/jasperblues/Typhoon-example">Try the sample application</a>.
 * **New!!** A super-cool <a href="https://github.com/jasperblues/Typhoon/wiki/Assembling-Components-with-Blocks">block and category-based application assembly</a>, for those that prefer pure-code!!!

-##Current Work?

-* More <a href="http://www.jetbrains.com/objc/">AppCode IDE</a> integration.
-(Thanks to Jetbrains for the assistance).
-* Macro-style injection, especially some shortcuts for when simple auto-wiring is all you need.

 ### What is Dependency Injection?